-Miso is a readymade paste available in bottles to be added in recipes.
+Miso is a readymade paste available in bottles to be added to recipes.
 It should be added to the dishes just at the end of cooking so that the perfect smell and taste of Miso sustains in the recipe.

 It adds a unique flavor to sweet dishes when soaked in the dishes.
 The thick tasty paste adds a nice flavor to soups, fry.
 Even a small amount of Miso can be added to vegetables before grilling, to add a unique flavor to the grilled veggie dish.

 Miso combined with olive oil, pieces of ginger, garlic can be used for garnishing salads.